Mali entry requirements for Oman passport holders

 Visa options if you want to stay beyond the free limit:

-Apply at Malian embassy or consulate before travel.
+Requires sponsorship from employer or institution; apply at Malian embassy before travel.

 work visa